hildebrandmw/de10lite-hdl/README.md

 When I have time, I will endeavor to make examples more complete and wholly synthesizeable.

-Where appropriate, Makefiles will be included for building and executing simulations using icarus-verilog.

 If you try to use any part of this repository and experience problems, of if any instructions are unclear, please open an issue or contact me.